cms-opendata-analyses/PFNanoProducerTool/test/README.md

 ## Edits to Files

 The main edits that are needed to be made are the card_example.yml file.
 The file utilizes the information given in the file to create a crab job.
-The important points to edit are the datasets you are working with as well as the config file needed.
+The necessary edits to the card_example.yml file are as follows:

-storageSite = T3_US_FNALLPC<br>
+1. storageSite = T3_US_FNALLPC
-directory = /store/user/your_username/WHATEVER<br>
+2. directory = /store/user/your_username/WHATEVER
-CMS group: ex. uscms group (if in the US)<br>
+3. CMS group: ex. uscms group (if in the US)
-config: python file created by running PFNanoDrivers.sh<br>
+4. config: python file created by running PFNanoDrivers.sh
-data: /JetHT/Run2016H-UL2016_MiniAODv2-v2/MINIOAD -> should correspond to what is in "datasets."
-It will differ based on what dataset you have been working on.<br>
+5. data: /JetHT/Run2016H-UL2016_MiniAODv2-v2/MINIOAD -> should correspond to what is in "datasets."
+It will differ based on what dataset you have been working on.
-If lumimask is desired, you will need to find and paste the proper URL.
+6. If lumimask is desired, you will need to find and paste the proper URL.
 An example url would look like this:
 ```
 'https://cms-service-dqmdc.web.cern.ch/CAF/certification/Collisions16/13TeV/Cert_271036-275783_13TeV_PromptReco_Collisions16_JSON.txt'
 ```